nickorlabs/epss-db/README.md

 - Features include parallel processing, batch upserts, robust retry logic, and detailed logging.
 - Each ETL job should be run individually for best results and troubleshooting.
 - Legacy shell scripts and MySQL support are archived and no longer maintained.
+- **Note:** The `update_all.py` script has been removed.
+Please run each ETL script individually for best results and troubleshooting.
 ---

 ## Project Structure